Loess Plateau: Sources

-The source of loess in the Chinese Loess Plateau is the Gobi Desert and the desert nearby, including the Tengger Desert, Badain Jaran Desert, Ulan Buh Desert, Mu Us Desert and Hobq Desert.
+The sources of loess in the Chinese Loess Plateau are the Gobi Desert and the deserts nearby, including the Tengger Desert, Badain Jaran Desert, Ulan Buh Desert, Mu Us Desert and Hobq Desert.
 However, the main source is the Gobi Desert.
 This is proven because their minerals, isotopes and chemicals are similar.
 Both of the places have quartz as the main mineral of the loess.
 The value of 87Sr/86Sr is extremely high and both of them have high Eu/Yb and Eu/Eu ratios, which are trace elements.
 These data prove that the loess is from the Gobi Desert.
 The Gobi Desert is located at the north of the plateau.
 Although the distance between the Gobi Desert and the Chinese Loess Plateau is quite far, it is possible that the loess can travel such a great distance.
 There are a few reasons why the source of loess is from the Gobi Desert and the sand deserts.

 Prevailing wind: The prevailing wind of the sand deserts and Gobi Desert are from the northwest.
 Since the Gobi Desert and the sand deserts are located northwest of the Chinese Loess Plateau, the prevailing wind builds a linkage for all these places.
 The loess can travel to the plateau through the prevailing wind.

 No mountain in between: In the transport pathway of the dust, there is no high mountain in between.
 In the situation where high mountains block the dust when the dust is transporting, the dust may deposit at the windward slope of the mountain.

 Monsoon is also important to determine the source of loess because monsoon will affect the wind direction.
 There are winter monsoonal winds flowing from Mongolia because of the high-pressure cell in Siberian-Mongolia.
 This plays an important role in transporting dust and loess to the Loess Plateau.

 Dust storm: This is the most important factor.
 During Spring, many strong dust storms happen in the Loess Plateau which usually last for more than two days.
 With a longer dust storm event, the loess can travel a longer distance.
 The dust storm is blown from northwest to the Loess Plateau.